-- The Oil & Protein Seed Development Trust for its financial support in conducting this survey. - Agbiz Grain and its members for their cooperation in providing the samples to make the survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture, Forestry and Fisheries for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to soybeans. - The Bureau for Food and Agricultural Policy (BFAP) for providing research based market analysis.
+- Agbiz Grain and its members for their cooperation in providing the samples to make the survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture, Forestry and Fisheries (DAFF / DALRRD) for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to soybeans. - The Bureau for Food and Agricultural Policy (BFAP) for providing research based market analysis. - Precision Oil Laboratories for providing Fatty Acid Profile analyses.